 - Bottle steriliser – go old-school and save some cash by boiling bottles in a pot on the stove.

-- Burp cloths – cheap terry towelling nappies make a great substitute to designer burp cloths.
+- Burp cloths – many babies need burping and cheap terry-towelling nappies make a great substitute to designer burp cloths.

 - Bibs – the bigger the better and don’t spend too much, they will get very very dirty.